 Written by Jeff Schorner (Al's youngest son)

 Then and now-

-Today, Al's Family Farms is run by Al's youngest son, Jeff Schorner and his wife Sharon along with 3rd generation grandsons Bradley 17 and Matthew 13.
-They don't just sell citrus anymore.
+Today, Al's Family Farms is run by Al's youngest son, Jeff Schorner and his wife Sharon along with 3rd generation grandsons Bradley and Matthew.
 Each season the Schorner's carefully select the absolute finest crops of Indian River Fruit grown from Fort Pierce to Vero Beach.
 They harvest the fresh fruit themselves; then wash, wax and sort it in their very own packinghouse located at the Big Red Barn, a historic landmark in Fort Pierce.
 Like his father, Jeff makes sure the prettiest and best fruit is packed carefully into gift fruit boxes for shipment to folks outside of Florida.
 The remaining fruit is bagged or squeezed into perfect juice.
-When they're not in school, Brad gets the picking crews started in the groves and runs the forklifts and machinery.
-Matt helps with the box closing line and making orange juice.
-Both boys mow the grass and plant the flowers.
-They even help Sharon grading fruit and making homemade fudge.
-Since Matt loves to cook, he helps in our Red Barn Grill Restaurant.
+Brad (currently on a 1 year deployment with the Marine Corps) gets the picking crews started in the groves and runs the forklifts and machinery.
+Matt (Currently a citrus major at Florida Southern) helps on his breaks from college during Christmas shipping and Honeybell season and works the grove in the summertime.
+Both sons drive trucks and tractors, mow, pull vines and weeds and maintain irrigation.
+Since Matt loves to cook, he sometimes helps in our Red Barn Grill Restaurant too.
 We invite you to come along on a guided tour of Al's Family Farms from January through Easter.
-You'll learn lot's of cool citrus facts and trivia, enjoy a good meal and see first hand how this family business still does things “the old fashioned way.”
+You'll learn lot's of cool citrus facts and trivia, enjoy a good meal and see first hand how this family business still does things "the old fashioned way."